toolbuilder/rollup-plugin-create-test-package-json/README.md

 # Rollup-Plugin-Create-Test-Package-Json

-If you create a separate package to test your package's pack file, you'll need a `package.json` for it.
+If you create a separate package to test your package's [pack file](https://docs.npmjs.com/cli/v6/commands/npm-pack), you'll need a `package.json` for it.
 This [Rollup](https://rollupjs.org/guide/en/) plugin generates that `package.json` file for you.
+This plugin is used by [@toolbuilder/rollup-plugin-test-tools](https://github.com/toolbuilder/rollup-plugin-test-tools), which tests your [pack file](https://docs.npmjs.com/cli/v6/commands/npm-pack) in temporary ES, CommonJS, and Electron projects.

 This plugin:

-* Grabs the external dependencies for the unit tests as Rollup is generating them
+* Grabs the external dependencies for the unit tests as Rollup is generating them.
-* Uses the package versions specified in your `package.json` for the external dependencies
+* Uses the package [semver ranges](https://github.com/npm/node-semver) in your `package.json` for the external dependencies.
-* Pulls peer dependencies from your `package.json`
+* Pulls peer dependencies from your `package.json`.
-* Merges the fields you specify in the plugin options into the generated `package.json` for the test
+* Merges the fields you specify in the plugin options into the generated `package.json`.
 * Writes the `package.json` to Rollup's `output.dir` or to `dirname(output.file)` if `output.file` is specified.

-This plugin is used by [@toolbuilder/rollup-config-pkgtest](https://github.com/toolbuilder/rollup-config-pkgtest), which builds and runs package tests in a temporary package.

 Here's the context in which this plugin is suitable:

-* Your unit tests are ES modules written using relative imports (e.g. `../src/some-file-from-your-module`)
+* Your tests are ES modules that Rollup can process.
-* You want to reuse your unit tests as package tests, with your package as an external dependency
+* You want to reuse your unit tests as package tests, with your package as an external dependency.
-* You can use Rollup to convert unit tests to package tests with something like [rollup-plugin-relative-to-package](https://github.com/toolbuilder/rollup-plugin-relative-to-package)
-* You don't want to manually maintain dependencies in the `package.json` file for your package tests
+* You don't want to manually generate a `package.json` file for your test project.

 ## Installation